devdavix2/product-preview-card-component-main/README-template.md

 ## Credits

 - Challenge by [Frontend Mentor](https://www.frontendmentor.io?ref=challenge)
-- Developed with passion by [Your Name](https://github.com/your-username)
+- Developed with passion by [Devdavix](https://github.com/devdavix2)

 ## Connect With Me

 Feel free to reach out for questions, feedback, or just to say hi!
-You can drop me an email at [your.email@example.com].
+You can drop me an email at [devdavixx@gmail.com].

 ## Special Thanks